Access Free Nevada Marriage Records: License Search

 This article focuses on how to obtain marriage records from Nevada’s three largest counties.

-Clark County: In Clark County, the Clerk’s Office issues and records marriage licenses.
+Clark County: The Clerk’s Office issues and records marriage licenses in Clark County.
 Home to Las Vegas, Clark County is known as the Wedding Capital of the World.

 Results will reveal all marriage licenses associated with the name.
 Citizens can click order to request a copy of the marriage record.